Haphestia/SDVModding/MinecartPatcher/README.md

  MailCondition - A string.
 The mail flag ID to test for, e.g. "ccCraftsRoom" used for the vanilla Quarry cart.
  VanillaPassthrough - A string.
 Instead of warping the player, it will pass this as a dialogue response to the vanilla handler.
 Used to reimplement vanilla carts in case other mods have changed their behavior.
+ NetworkId - A string.
+If not provided, this cart will connect to the vanilla network.
+If provided, it will only
+ connect to other carts with the same NetworkId string.

  * License
  License is MIT.
 Go ham.